micaelaneus/strength-as-ccoty/part-ii-ritual-strategies.md

 Choose only ethically sourced herbs and stones, work within your cultural tradition, and shop locally.
 Don’t taint your magic with settler-colonial ick, especially in a year ruled by an amplifying archetype like Strength.
 When in doubt, leave it out… of your online shopping cart.

+* a word about diamonds: just don't. but if you do, etc.

 ## CREATED ALTARS

 While you do not need an altar at home, you may very much enjoy one.
 Dedicate an area to ritual elements and objects that keep your mind on your magic.
 Tables are traditional but a corner of your desk, a bookshelf, or a windowsill works perfectly well.
 If you can’t devote that much space to a complex altar, get devious: a double-page collage in your journal stood upright makes a pleasant background, or try an empty tin of breath mints.
 All energy spent creating beauty and cultivating joy returns to you, three times three!
 (All energy spent impressing algorithms is wasted.)